LCPQ/gdr_nbody_2021/content/presentations.md

 [1] T. L. Barr, E. R. Davidson, Phys.
 Rev. A 1970, 1, 644; A. G. Taube, R. J. Bartlett, J. Chem.
 Phys.
 2008, 128, 164101
 [2] J. V. Pototschnig, A. Papadopoulos, D. I. Lyakh, M. Repisky, L. Halbert, A. S. P. Gomes, H- J Aa.
 Jensen, L. Visscher, J. Chem.
 Theory.
 Comput.
 2021, 17, 5509

+***

+### Andrea Porro (CEA, Saclay)

+**Ab-initio description of the monopole resonance in light- and medium-mass nuclei**

+Giant monopole resonances have a long-standing theoretical importance in nuclear structure.
+The interest resides notably in the so-called breathing mode that has been established as a standard observable to constrain the nuclear incompressibility [1].
+The Random Phase Approximation (RPA) within the frame of phenomenological Energy Density Functionals (EDF) has become the standard tool to address (monopole) giant resonances and extensive studies, mostly in doubly-closed-shell systems, have been performed throughout the years, including via the use of so-called sum rules [2].
+A proper study of collective excitations in the ab-initio context is, however, missing.
+In this perspective, the first systematic ab-initio predictions of (giant) monopole resonances will be presented [3].
+Ab-initio Quasiparticle-RPA (QRPA) [4] and Projected Generator Coordinate Method (P-GCM) [5] calculations of monopole resonances are compared in light- and mid-mass closed- and open- shell nuclei, which allows in particular to investigate the role of superfluidity from an ab-initio standpoint.
+Sum rules are also employed within both many-body schemes to characterize the fragmentation of the monopole strength.
+The study further focuses on the dependence of the results on the starting nuclear Hamiltonian derived within the frame of chiral effective field theory.
+Monopole resonance represents, thus, the first step towards the investigation of higher multipolarities.
+Eventually, the mid-term goal to establish P-GCM as a new method to study resonances in the light- and medium-mass region of the nuclide chart will be discussed: interpretation and analysis of resonance data in lighter nuclei is a very demanding task on which ab-initio P-GCM could shed new promising light.

+[1] J. P. Blaizot, D. Gogny, and B. Grammaticos, “Nuclear compressibility and monopole resonances,” Nuclear Physics A, vol. 265, pp. 315–336, July 1976.
+[2] O. Bohigas, A. Lane, and J. Martorell, “Sum rules for nuclear collective excitations,” Physics Reports, vol. 51, pp. 267–316, Apr.
+1979.
+[3] A. Porro, M. Frosini, T. Duguet, V. Som ́a, Y. Beaujeault-Taudi`ere, J.-P. Ebran, and R. Roth To be published, 2021.
+[4] Y. Beaujeault-Taudi`ere and J.-P. Ebran To be published, 2021.
+[5] M. Frosini, T. Duguet, J.-P. Ebran, B. Bally, T. Mongelli, T. R. Rodr ́ıguez, R. Roth, and V. Som`a, “Multi-reference many-body perturbation theory for nuclei: II–Ab initio study of neon isotopes via PGCM and IM-NCSM calculations,” arXiv preprint arXiv:2111.00797, 2021.